 For RWA trading on OKX today, the wallet supports multiple chains where existing tokenized securities protocols run.
 Ondo Finance’s OUSG, a tokenized short-term US Treasury product, runs on Ethereum and several Layer 2 networks that OKX’s wallet supports natively.
 The OKX DEX aggregator routes trades across these liquidity sources, which matters when on-chain RWA secondary market depth is thin.

 Step 1: Create and verify your OKX account.
 KYC verification is required to move funds between the centralized exchange and the Web3 wallet.
 Verification typically completes within 24 to 48 hours.
-For document requirements by jurisdiction, the full OKX registration walkthrough covers the process in detail.
+The full OKX registration walkthrough covers document requirements by jurisdiction.

 Step 3: Research current RWA assets.
 Check which tokenized securities protocols are reachable through the OKX DEX today.
 OUSG and similar yield-bearing instruments are a reasonable starting point.
-Note the minimum subscription amounts per protocol, as they vary significantly.
+Note minimum subscription amounts per protocol — they vary significantly, and some restrict non-accredited participants regardless of wallet type.

 Step 4: Size positions conservatively.
 Keep any single RWA position below roughly 1% of a protocol’s visible on-chain liquidity pool to avoid moving the market against yourself during entry or exit.

-When first funding your OKX account, entering the Welcome Code 2090054 at registration lowers the maker fee from the standard opening rate, a small but permanent reduction that compounds on repeated small trades where RWA position-building typically happens.
+When first funding your OKX account, entering the Welcome Code 2090054 at registration reduces the maker fee from the standard opening rate — a small but permanent reduction that compounds on repeated position-building trades.

 Three risk categories are specific to on-chain RWA positions and distinct from ordinary crypto trading.